Get Started with Confluent Cloud on the Azure Marketplace with Pay As You Go¶

 Grant permission for Confluent Cloud by clicking Accept.
 You will be signed in.

-- You can invite additional users to your Confluent Cloud organization by clicking the Administration menu at the upper-right corner of the Confluent Cloud UI and selecting Users from the menu that appears.
+You can invite additional users to your Confluent Cloud organization by clicking the Administration menu at the upper-right corner of the Confluent Cloud Console and selecting Users from the menu that appears.
 After you reach the Users page, click + Add user and provide an the email address for the user you want to invite.
 This can be an Azure AD user, or a non-SSO user with an email ID and password.

 Email already in use¶